 Define the percentage of open area needed in your Plank Grating.
 This value affects air and light passage, drainage capability, and overall weight—important for selecting the correct grating type for safety and performance.

-Determine the span direction of your Plank Grating openings relative to your support structure.
+Next, determine the span direction of your Plank Grating openings relative to your support structure.
 The span is the direction in which load-bearing strength is required, and clear span refers to the unsupported distance between supports.
 Correct orientation is essential to achieving optimal performance and load capacity.

 Specify the number, width, and length of Plank Grating panels or other required forms such as cut-to-size pieces, sections, or stair treads.
 Projects exceeding standard panel widths will be provided in multiple pieces to ensure a proper fit.

-Identify any custom or non-standard needs, such as fabrication, cut-outs, notching, forming, stair tread applications, or tolerance adjustments.
+Finally, identify any custom or non-standard needs, such as fabrication, cut-outs, notching, forming, stair tread applications, or tolerance adjustments.
 Custom fabrication can help ensure your Plank Grating fits seamlessly into your structure or assembly.

 Don’t forget to include Plank Grating Accessories for a complete installation.
 McNICHOLS offers a selection of clips, fasteners, splice plate kits, and hardware designed for secure attachment and long-term stability.